opensafely/documentation/docs/ehrql-new-tutorial-2a.md

   It helps the reader, and makes mistakes less likely.
 * As in this example,
   to permit a long line of code to be split onto multiple lines.

+!!! tip
-  Long lines of code will be automatically formatted to a maximum line length if you write a long line and then run the [`black` formatter](#text-editor) on your dataset definition.
+    Long lines of code will be automatically formatted to a maximum line length if you write a long line
+    and then run the [`black` formatter](ehrql-new-tutorial-intro.md#text-editor) on your dataset definition.

 #### Accessing multiple Data Builder tables

 As before, we specify the tables to use via an `import` statement.
-Table names are separated by commas.
+Multiple table names can be separated by commas.

-We can then access the specific table by using its name.
+We can then access the specific table in the dataset definition by using the same name.

 In this dataset definition,
 we are extracting data on patients from both tables.